-Principle 4.4 Roles and Responsibilities of A & S Board Members and the A & S Board to strengthen the governance of the audit policy as the parent company.
+Principle 4.4 Roles and Responsibilities of A & S Board Members and the A & S Board

 A company's A & S Board Members and the A & S Board should bear in mind their fiduciary responsibilities to shareholders and make decisions from an independent and objective standpoint when executing their roles and responsibilities including an audit of the performance of directors' duties, appointment and dismissal of external members and the determination of their remuneration.
 Although so-called "defensive functions," such as business and accounting audits, are part of the roles and responsibilities expected of the members and the A & S Board, in order to fully perform their duties including these roles, it would not be appropriate for the members or the A & S Board to interpret the scope of their functions too narrowly.
 They should positively and proactively exercise their rights and express their views at board meetings and to management.